More than 320,000 strong

 SDSU's Engineering Research Center, funded by the National Science Foundation, is partnering with MIT and the University of Washington in an $18.5-million project to perfect brain-controlled robotic devices that interact seamlessly with the human body to improve muscle function and movement.

 The Student Research Symposium is an annual forum for graduate and undergraduate students to present their faculty-mentored research to an academic audience and incorporate the evaluation into their work.
-More than 450 students across 80 majors participated in 2013.
+Nearly 400 students across 80 majors participated in 2014.

 More than 45,000 donors have contributed to the first campus wide fundraising campaign, The Campaign for SDSU, which is raising $500 million for student and faculty support.

 To date, the campaign has received more than 123,700 gifts from alumni, friends, faculty, staff, parents and community partners, including 90 gifts of $1 million or more, and SDSU has been recognized for its exceptional development program by the Council for Advancement and Support of Education.